rickyboshe/Fitness/Fitness.md

 <center>

-# Lockdown Fitness💪: A FitBit Story ⌚
+# Lockdown Fitness: A FitBit Story ⌚

 </center>

-### An analysis of how the lockdown in Germany may have affected Fitness levels
+### How the lockdown in Germany may have affected Fitness levels

 Being in Germany the past 15 months means a state of endless lockdowns to curb the spread of the virus.
 While these lockdowns have had some